+91- 880-029-9652

 Common Gait Problems

-• Trendelenburg gait – Body sways sideways on one side due to weakness in the Gluteus Medius and Minimus.
+• Trendelenburg gait – The body sways sideways on one side due to weakness in the Gluteus Medius and Minimus.
 The sway is on the side of weakness to prevent pelvic drop on the opposite side.

 • Waddling gait – This is due to the weakness of abductors on either side.
-Patient sways on both sides.
+The patient sways on both sides.
 It typically appears as duck waddles.

 • Lurching gait – This is due to weak gluteus maximus muscle (which produces extension at the hip joint).
-In these cases, patients either extends the back or uses the hand to push the pelvis forward on the affected side to cause extension.
+In these cases, patients either extend the back or use the hand to push the pelvis forward on the affected side to cause extension.
 At times also referred to as “pregnant women’s gait”, as commonly seen in them.

 • Antalgic gait – It is also known as a painful gait.
 The patient walks into the clinic with a limp due to any traumatic or systemic painful condition of the lower limb or back.

 • Circumduction gait – Seen mainly in stroke patients.
-As a result of the abnormal movement pattern, the patient is unable to flex the hip and knee (pertaining to spasticity) properly so the limb is moved ahead in a circular manner using mainly the hip abductors.
+As a result of the abnormal movement pattern, the patient is unable to flex the hip and knee (about spasticity) properly so the limb is moved ahead in a circular manner using mainly the hip abductors.

 • People can have Altered Gait Patterns as a result of muscle insufficiencies/ biomechanical abnormalities as seen in tibialis posterior insufficiency cases.
 A patient walks or runs with a hyperpronated foot which predisposes the individual to other abnormalities above or below the joint.